Generative AI: A Way to Develop a Competency-Based Approach

 Examples of how learners can use generative AI

-By analyzing various materials, AI tools can help identify collective needs (within a single class) or create training materials, explanations, and feedback in different formats (text, podcasts, videos, and image collages), tailored to different learners or groups of learners.
+By analyzing various learning materials, AI tools can help identify collective needs (within a single class) or create training materials, explanations, and feedback in different formats (text, podcasts, videos, and image collages), tailored to different learners or groups of learners.

 Finally, teachers may consider offering activities designed to foster critical thinking, using various methods for creating prompts, comparing the results of multiple AI systems, and developing students’ ability to construct arguments.